 Students under the age of 18, and who are enrolling in a VCAL Senior Secondary qualification must have their enrolment countersigned by a parent or guardian.
 The completed form must be kept on the students file. http://policy.federation.edu.au/forms/Under-18-Parent-Guardian-Consent-Form.pdf

 Student logs in via their MySC.
-They are required to complete their checklist (all statistical questions), enroll and confirm and accept their fees.
+They are required to complete their checklist (all statistical questions), enrol and confirm and accept their fees.

-Students can enter their current concession card details online, however, they must provide a physical copy to student administration within 10 days.
-A copy must be retained by Student Administration on the student’s file.
+Students can enter their current concession card details online, however, they must provide a physical copy to Student HQ within 10 days.
+A copy must be retained by Student HQ on the student's file.

 If a manual enrolment, ensure all eligibility evidence has been provided and declarations have been signed and dated prior to the commencement of training by both the student and RTO delegate.

-- The Associate Director, Student Management & Systems has responsibility for the maintenance of this procedure.
+- The University Registrar has responsibility for the maintenance of this procedure.

 - Specific responsibilities are included in Actions.